 Figure 8

-Comparison of CDFs of Lost Costs for all Hurricane Categories
+Comparison of CDFs of Hurricane Lost Costs for all Hurricane Categories

-2. Report the mean loss cost at each of the 682 land-based vertices in the grid over all 100 input vectors for each hurricane category.
+2. Report the mean hurricane loss cost at each of the 682 land-based vertices in the grid over all 100 input vectors for each hurricane category.
 The results should be reported with the following information:

 Hurricane category (1, 3, or 5)